 There are a several criteria I look for in good gumbo.
 First is the roux, which is flour browned in grease.
 Nobody wants any pale, anemic gumbo.
 The roux has to be as dark as melted chocolate and about the same consistency.
 It’s the roux that gives gumbo one of its many layers of flavor, and if the roux is too pale or burned, the whole dish is compromised.

 Second, gumbo must have okra in it.
-“Quingombo” is the word for okra in the Niger-Congo language spoken by many slaves who were brought to America.
+“Quingombo” is the word for okra in the Niger-Congo language spoken by many enslaved people who were brought to America.
 Sound like something familiar?
-It’s believed that what we know as gumbo is based on a West African stew featuring okra combined with meat and shrimp and that slaves continued to make this traditional dish and incorporated other local ingredients such as rice as well as cooking methods from French and Spanish settlers.
+It’s believed that what we know as gumbo is based on a West African stew featuring okra combined with meat and shrimp and that enslaved people continued to make this traditional dish and incorporated other local ingredients such as rice as well as cooking methods from French and Spanish settlers.

 The next thing I look for is filé, which is ground sassafras often used as a thickener.
 “Kombo” is the word for sassafras that was used by the Choctaw people in Louisiana, and it’s another word that’s very similar to the word “gumbo.”
 Some historians believe that gumbo is based on a stew made by Native Americans and adapted into a French Creole cooking style.